oskarrough/emojimind/README.md

 # Emojimind

-A variant of the classic Mastermind board game and a JavaScript implementation.
+A variant of the classic Mastermind board game for the web.
 Only this time you are free to use your emoji of choice.

 The idea is to have an interface to implement Mastermind in any form.
-In this repo you'll find both the emojimind.js and an example implementation in Vue.js.
+In this repo you'll find both:

+- src/emojimind.js (methods to create your own mastermind game)
+- src/index.js (an example implementation in Vue.js)

 ## Roadmap